deltachat/deltachat-pages/fr/help.md

 ## Puis-je réutiliser par clé privée existante?

 - Oui.
+The best way is to send an Autocrypt Setup Message from the other e-mail client.
+Look for sth. like **Start Autocrypt Setup Transfer** in the settings of the other client and follow the instructions shown there.

-Importing it at "Advanced settings / Manage private keys".
-Caution: Make sure, they key is not protected by a password or remove it before.
+- Alternatively, you can import the key manually at "Advanced settings / Manage private keys".
+Caution: Make sure, the key is not protected by a password or remove it before.

 Si vous n'avez pas de clé ou ne savez même pas que vous en auriez besoin, ne vous inquiétez pas: Delta Chat en génère une au besoin, vous n'avez rien à faire.